-4.8x rate of hospitalisations compared to non-Aboriginal and Torres Strait Islander peoples
+4.8x rate of hospitalisations

 COPD is common and cases are rising

 COPD is a common lung disease affecting both men and women.
 Approximately 1 in 13 Australians over the age of 40 are estimated to have COPD19.

 The prevalence of COPD is estimated to be 7.5% for Australians aged 40 years and over, and 30% for people aged 75 and over 19, however, it is now almost 15 years since this national survey was undertaken and updated epidemiologic studies in Australia are urgently needed.